 “Professor Butts forgets to leave a building which is being demolished and when they dig him out of the debris he has an idea for keeping the baby happy while you are out to the movies.

-As you go out, door (A) pulls cord (B) causing tennis racket (C) to hit balls (D) which swings against roly-poly (E) causing it to sway to and fro and pull string (F) which works jumping-jack (G).
+As you go out, door (A) pulls cord (B) causing tennis racket (C) to hit ball (D) which swings against roly-poly (E) causing it to sway to and fro and pull string (F) which works jumping-jack (G).
 Jumping-jack’s foot kicked trigger of pop gun (H) and shoots cork (I) against chest of cymbal playing clown (J) who claps his symbols together and squeezes rubber ball (K) which is attached to toy rabbit (L) causing it to hop.
 Zipple pup (M) thinking the rabbit is alive jumps up and down to catch it and jerks cord (N) which is attached to hobby horse (O) causing it to rock and pull horse riens (P) thereby swinging the cradle which finally puts baby to sleep after an evening of fun.

 You will not have to bother doing this after the baby is three.
 Then he will be inviting his friends in to play poker and drink your gin.”Rube Goldberg, “Automatic Babysitting Machine” Oct 18, 1930.